xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 In a nutshell, we need to specify how to connect to our device:
 - `IP address` or `URL`,
 - `Credentials`,
-- `Type`, the Operating System of our device, in our case IOS XR,
+- `Type`, the Network Operating System of our device, in our case IOS XR,
 - `Protocol`, how to connect to our device, in our case SSH on port 22.

  Our testbed look like the below example: